franklang/nkd-show-more-list/README.md

 Usage
 -----

-Just initialize the plug-in on an HTML UL element, ID or class, and set a value within the **data-visible-amount** attribute.
+Just initialize the plug-in on an HTML UL/OL element, ID or class (on an UL/OL element), and set a value within the **data-visible-amount** attribute.
+Keep HTML and classes structure.

 ```html
 <script type="text/javascript">